sshaw/build-status/README.md

 If you'd like to change the color and/or style of an indicator just [update the appropriate face](https://www.gnu.org/software/emacs/manual/html_node/elisp/Attribute-Functions.html#Attribute-Functions).

+You can add a face for a new status but creating a face named `build-status-STATUS-face` where `STATUS` is the name of the status with non-word characters replaced by "-".

 ### `build-status-face`

 All faces inherit from this face.